-11 1 Property with value Description jacorb.security.ssl.
+Property with value Description jacorb.security.ssl.
 This value indicates that the client can client.supported_options=20 use SSL.
 Actually, this is default SSL be- // EstablishTrustInTarget haviour and must always be supported by the client. jacorb.security.ssl.
 This makes the client load it's own client.supported_options=40 key/certificate from it's key store, to en- // EstablishTrustInClient able it to authenticate to the server.

-Table 11.1: Client side supported options
+Table 13.1: Client side supported options

-ene slae requirea options

 Property with value Description

 jacorb.security.ssl.
 This enforces SSL to be used.

 client.required_options=20

 // EstablishTrustInTarget

 jacorb.security.ssl.
 This enforces SSL to be used.
 Actuclient.required_options=40 ally, this is no meaningfuly value, since

 // EstablishTrustInClient in SSL, the client can't force it's own au-

 thentication to the server.

-Table 11.2: Client side required options
+Table 13.3: Server side supported options